 All legal entities and associations, such as private limited companies, associations, foundations, general partnerships and partnerships (but not sole proprietorships, i.e. eenmanszaken), receive a KVK number and an RSIN, an identification number for legal entities and associations (RSIN: Rechtspersonen en Samenwerkingsverbanden Informatienummer) upon registration with KVK.
 This RSIN is used to exchange data with other government organisations, such as the Tax and Customs Administration.

-You can find the RSIN of a business in the KVK Extract (only in Dutch).
+You can find the RSIN of a business in the Dutch KVK Extract (not in the English one).
 Businesses or organisations sometimes also state their RSIN on their own website.